AstroBesat-SoftW/bitkim_guvende/README.md

 Create new Flutter project.

-Step 1 - open the .yaml file I uploaded and replace it with the one you created Step 2 - Replace the files I uploaded with the files you created Step 3 - Check Sdk compatibility
+Step 1 - open the .yaml file I uploaded and replace it with the one you created <br>
+Step 2 - Replace the files I uploaded with the files you created <br>
+Step 3 - Check Sdk compatibility <br>
 Step 4 - Make a pub get